-In the year ended March 2017, Chuo Kagaku recovered a total of 2,566 tons of used plastic food containers, and was also awarded a silver prize in the ECO MARK AWARD 2016 sponsored by the Eco Mark Office under the Japan Environment Association.
+In the year ended March 2018, Chuo Kagaku recovered a total of 2,223 tons of used plastic food containers, and was also awarded a silver prize in the ECO MARK AWARD 2016 sponsored by the Eco Mark Office under the Japan Environment Association.

 To further increase the functionality of plastic food containers, the company successfully developed safe PET containers using recycled PET raw material.
-Chuo Kagaku is also focusing on research in areas such as heat-resistant materials to make cooking more efficient, as well as containers to help curb food waste and loss.
+Chuo Kagaku is also focusing on research in areas such as heat-resistant materials to make cooking more efficient, as well as high performance long-life containers to help curb food waste and loss.
 The company is concentrating especially on eco-friendly materials that can be used safely with all types of food.
-One example of success in this area is the successful development of CHUO A-PETGREEN (C-APG).
+One example of success in this area is the development of CHUO A-PETGREEN (C-APG), which has acquired ECO MARK certification.
 By utilizing recycled PET raw material as a raw material for PET containers, the company is able to make efficient use of precious resources.
 Its safety has also been ensured by meeting voluntary industry standards in conformance with the U.S. Food and Drug Administration (FDA).
 The product epitomizes the company's drive to resolve social issues pertaining to the environment and safety.